MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/get-prompt-information/workflow-get-prompt-information.md

 - `POST /api/reports/{reportId}/instances`

   When an instance of a prompted report is created, the status is checked.
 If the status is "1" or "2", only the status and the instance ID are returned.
-Status "1" indicates that the instance has been created, and status "2" indicates that the dossier, document or report is waiting for a prompt answer.
+Status "1" indicates that the instance has been created, and status "2" indicates that the dashboard, document or report is waiting for a prompt answer.

-  Sample code for a response body when you create an instance of a prompted document or dossier:
+  Sample code for a response body when you create an instance of a prompted document or dashboard:

   ```json
   {